The History Of Blogging – A Complete Chronology

 This has changed the meaning of a blog from merely being a website where people wrote their opinions to something where people share their views and experiences.
 With social media websites causing a reduction in organic searches, search engine optimization has become the primary marketing tool to attract audiences.

-So blogging is here to stay—and people should expect better blogs and blogging platforms in the future.
+Blogging is here to stay, and people should expect even better blogs and blogging platforms in the future.

-Blogging has changed considerably since its inception in the 1990s, but what hasn’t changed is its importance for a business.
-While some older previous blogging platforms are not available anymore, new ones continue to emerge every day.
-Blogs have evolved from personal diaries and online pages to platforms that support freedom of speech and opinions, on a variety of topics such as nature, science, health, politics, and culture, etc.
+Blogging has changed considerably since its inception in the 1990s, but what hasn’t changed is its relevance for businesses.
+While some older blogging platforms are not available anymore, new ones continue to emerge every day.
+Blogs have evolved from personal diaries and online pages to platforms that support freedom of speech and opinions on a variety of topics such as nature, science, health, politics, and culture.